 There is a separate stock of guided reading books, big books, poetry books, cross curricular books etc held in all Key Stages.
 Key stage 1 have a '5 Key Texts' library which is updated half termly to broaden children's bank of stories and introduce children to a range of quality texts and authors.
 KS2 have a 'Recommended Reads' shelf in each class for each year group which consists of ten books including poetry, novels and picture books.
 Children are encouraged to have read all 10 by the end of the year.
-Each key stage has a 'Reading Room' box of books which they can access during their visits.
-These consist of an extremely wide range of books to appeal to a variety of audiences and to promote a love of reading.
+The Reading Room consists of an extremely wide range of books to appeal to a variety of audiences and to promote a love of reading.

-We hold Book Fairs once a year to promote reading with parents.
 Each class aims to visit our local library once a term where every child will exchange a book and listen to a story read by a librarian.
 The Education Library Service is used across all key stages and books are chosen to link with topic work.
 The mobile library van visits twice a year and children have the opportunity to choose a range of books for their class.
 Reading volunteers are linked with a class for the year, focusing on children working below expectations; their work with children is directed and monitored by teachers.